A journey through the history of the Japanese tea ceremony.

 Chanoyu (茶の湯) or Sado (茶道) :

-- Also known as the tea ceremony, it is the most formal and ritualistic style of preparing and enjoying matcha tea.
-It emphasizes harmony, respect, purity and tranquility.
+Also known as the tea ceremony, this is the most formal and ritualistic style of preparing and enjoying matcha tea.
+It emphasizes harmony, respect, purity, and tranquility.

 -